AxonIQ/reference-guide/axon-framework/axon-framework-commands/infrastructure.md

 > 1. By excluding the `axon-server-connector` dependency.
 > 2. By setting `axon.server.enabled` to `false` when Spring Boot is used.
 >
-> When doing either of these, Axon will fallback to the not distributed [`SimpleCommandBus`](infrastructure.md#simplecommandbus), unless configured otherwise.
+> When doing any of these, Axon will fallback to the **un**distributed [`SimpleCommandBus`](infrastructure.md#simplecommandbus), unless configured otherwise.

 #### Local Segment and Load Factor Configuration

 The [load factor](#load-factor) for the `AxonServerCommandBus` is defined through the `CommandLoadFactorProvider`.
-This interface allows us to define a different load factor per command message.
+This interface allows us to distinguish between commands to, for example, use a different load factor per command message.
-This might proof useful if some commands should be targeted towards more often to one instance in favour of the other.
+This might be useful if some commands are routed more often towards one instance in favour of the other.

 The following should be done to configure a custom [local segment](#local-segment) and/or load factor: